 Ayman Asfari is Group Chief Executive of Petrofac Limited.
 He has led the growth of Petrofac from a small US-based engineering business to a FTSE 250 multinational company employing more than 18,000 employees worldwide.
 He is a member of the Board of Trustees of the American University of Beirut, and sits on advisory boards of Chatham House and the Carnegie Endowment for International Peace.

 Sawsan Asfari is a trustee and co-founder of the Asfari Foundation, and is an executive director of the Galilee Foundation, which supports the development of the Palestinian community in Israel.
-Sawsan is active in various other charities and is also a board member of the leading Palestinian development organisation, the Welfare Association, as well as the US Middle East Project.
+Sawsan is active in various other charities and is a board member of the US Middle East Project.
 She co-founded the film production company Cactus World Films.

 Adeeb Asfari is an investment professional at First Reserve Momentum, a platform with a focus on upstream equipment and services.
 He previously spent five years with Simmons & Company, a corporate finance advisory, having worked in Aberdeen, Oslo and Dubai previously.
 Adeeb holds an MBA from Columbia Business School and a BA in Economics from the University of Nottingham.
 He is a co-founder of Tuuum, an artist-run community for discovering, buying and collecting art.